a139573/animal-classification/README.md

 --num-images: The number of images to keep from each class.
 Default: 30

 --img-size: The width and height to which the images will be reshaped.
-Default: 224
+Default (recommended): 224

 ### 3️⃣ Train Model